 Research: Small Equipment Grants

-The SynAD program includes a priority for “increasing research capacity” in ADRD.
+The SynAD program includes a priority for “increasing research capacity” in Alzheimer’s Disease and Related Disorders (ADRD).
 One goal of this priority is to provide funding for small equipment grants to fulfill significant and urgent instrumentation needs or upgrades.
 The initiative is designed to assist with the acquisition of small and targeted research equipment needs (broadly defined to include multiple types of data acquisition or analysis technologies, tests, or software for human, animal, or other ADRD research).
-The expected range of grants is $1,000–$24,000 (with justification).
+Grants may range in value up to $24,000 (with justification).
 The aim is to accelerate the application-decision-acquisition process such that new ideas or spin-off projects can be launched.
 These new projects should be designed to generate novel and robust data that lead to rapid and significant scientific presentations, publications, and/or grant proposals.

 The SynAD program also includes a priority for “enhancing training capacity” in ADRD.
 The purpose of this priority is to provide selective support for superior graduate students and postdoctoral fellows (in any area of neuroscience-related ADRD research) who will (a) benefit from excellent and available training opportunities and (b) produce outcomes leading to presentations, manuscripts, publications, or further awards.
 Trainees must be supervised by faculty members of NMHI.
-There are two current competitions, both which are for any number of months (up to six) of support in the March 2019 through August 2019 period.
+There are two current competitions, both which are for any number of months (up to four) of support in the January 2020 through June 2020 period.
 The NMHI graduate student awards are for $2100 per month.
 The postdoctoral trainee awards are for $4000 per month.
 The goal of the program is to provide funding for promising or established trainees to conduct supervised research relevant to their training program in ADRD and to produce outcomes of considerable research merit.
-[A trainee awards program for the 2019-2020 academic year will be announced later.]
+The initiative is open for applications on 2 December 2019.
+The deadline is 18 December 2019.

 Incubation: Small Catalyst Grants